Kenneth Morris Lee

 Some images automatically look sharper than others.
 Because of visual cues, they convey an impression of sharpness.
 See Two Barns: One Sharp, One Not for more explanation.

-3-Minute Video: Sharpening on Layers in Photoshop
+3-Minute Video: Sharpening on Layers

-3-Level Sharpening for Best Results
+3-Level Sharpening

 If you want to sharpen your image even more effectively, you can apply this principle three times over.
 Create 3 duplicate layers (one for each of the low, middle and high portions of the tonal scale) and sharpen each layer separately.

-Vibration-Free: Sony Wireless Remote Control
+Vibration-Free: Sony Wireless Remote

-Sony Wireless Remote Commander Shooting on a tripod for best image quality, it's not always appropriate to use the camera's self-timer to minimize camera shake.
+Shooting on a tripod for best image quality, it's not always appropriate to use the camera's self-timer to minimize camera shake.
 Sometimes we need to work quickly, shoot at an exact moment, perform repetitive manual focus-stacking or appear in our own group portrait.

 The Sony Wireless Remote Commander is an inexpensive and portable tool which communicates with the camera's infra-red sensor.
 It supports remote shutter release, delayed shutter release, video start/stop, image review and deletion.
-Click here to watch a brief Youtube video.
+Click here to watch a brief YouTube video.

 Photoshop Solid State Scratch Disk

-If we want a cheap and easy Photoshop scratch disk we can simply plug in an external SSD drive and specify it in Photoshop > Preferences > Scratch Disks.
+If we want a cheap and easy separate Photoshop scratch disk we can simply plug in an external SSD drive and specify it in Photoshop > Preferences > Scratch Disks.
 There should be nothing else on the drive and it should only be used as a scratch disk.

 Be sure to specify the scratch disk as the first disk in the list, before your main drive.
 This frees the main drive to provide actual program code, while the scratch can serve as a dedicated disk for temporary memory.
 Drag the scratch disk entry above the main disk.
 Power users can specify multiple scratch disks.